ytorbyk/magento2-geo-store-switcher/README.md

         bin/magento cache:enable

 Now you should see at Stores > Configuration new ToBai tab.
 When you click at this tab you will see Geo Store Switcher section.

-<h2>Important</h2>

-Since the Store Switcher extension depends on <a href="https://github.com/ytorbyk/magento2-geo-ip2">ToBai_GeoIP2</a> it should be configured previously.

 <h2>Release notes:</h2>